Particular/docs.particular.net/Content/ServiceMatrix/getting-started-sagasfullduplex-2.0.md

 #Running The Solution
 Press `F5` to build and run the solution.
 Arrange the consoles for OrderProcessing, Billing and the new PaymentProcessing endpoints so you can see them all simultaneously.
 When the ECommerce website launches use it it send a test message.
 Notice the interaction between the Billing and PaymentProcessing endpoints.

-###Billing & PaymentProcessing Endpoint Consoles

 ![Billing and PaymentProcessing Endpoint Consoles](images/servicematrix-billingandpaymentprocessingconsoles.png)

-As before, the `Billing` service has received the `Orderaccepted` event and handled it in the `OrderAcceptedProcessor` component, now running as a saga.
+The `Billing` service has received the `Orderaccepted` event and handled it in the `OrderAcceptedProcessor` component, now running as a saga.
 It handles the event and sends the `SubmitPayment`command to the `SubmitPaymentProcessor` component running in the `OrderProcessing` endpoint.
 The `SubmitPaymentResponse` reply is sent back to the `OrderAcceptedProcessor` saga.
 Once both the `OrderAccepted` even and the `SubmitPaymentResponse` messages have been received the saga is completed.

 ## Using ServiceInsight
 [ServiceInsight](../ServiceInsight/index.md "ServiceInsight") is an additional tool in the NServiceBus framework.
 It uses audit and error data to provide a valuable view into a running system.
 If you have ServiceInsight installed, it will be launched each time you debug.
 When used at debug time, ServiceInsight will list and illustrate the messages related to your current debug session.
 Read about [using ServiceInsight and ServiceMatrix](servicematrix-serviceinsight.md) together then run this solution again.
 Review the messages and the visual representation of the saga shown here: